John Lewis: Early life and education

 In 1955, Lewis first heard Martin Luther King Jr. on the radio, and he closely followed King's Montgomery bus boycott later that year.
-At age 15, Lewis preached his first public sermon.
-At 17, Lewis met Rosa Parks, notable for her role in the bus boycott, and met King for the first time at the age of 18.
+At the age of 15, Lewis preached his first public sermon.
+At 17, he met Rosa Parks, notable for her role in the bus boycott, and met King for the first time at the age of 18.
 In later years, Lewis also credited evangelist Billy Graham, a friend of King's, as someone who "helped change me".
-Lewis also stated that Graham inspired him "to a significant degree" to fulfill his aspirations of becoming a minister.
+Lewis also stated that Graham inspired him "to a significant degree" to fulfil his aspirations of becoming a minister.

 After writing to King about being denied admission to Troy University in Alabama, Lewis was invited to meet with him.
-King, who referred to Lewis as "the boy from Troy", discussed suing the university for discrimination, but he warned Lewis that doing so could endanger his family in Troy.
+King, who referred to Lewis as "the boy from Troy", discussed suing the university for discrimination, but warned Lewis that doing so could endanger his family in Troy.
 After discussing it with his parents, Lewis decided instead to proceed with his education at a small, historically black college in Tennessee.

 Lewis graduated from the American Baptist Theological Seminary in Nashville, Tennessee, and was ordained as a Baptist minister.
 He then earned a bachelor's degree in religion and philosophy from Fisk University, also a historically black college.
 He was a member of Phi Beta Sigma fraternity.